cadCAD-org/demos/README.md

 The flexibility of cadCAD also enables the embedding of machine learning models into behavior policies or mechanisms for complex systems with an machine learning prediction component.

-In this repository are a series of demos, tutorials and snippets how to use cadCAD.
+In this repository are a series of demos and tutorials for how to use cadCAD.
 Tutorials example how to use cadCAD while demos show examples of cadCAD in use.
-Snippets are tiny pieces of code that shows a specific feature or trick while using cadCAD.

 ## Tutorials